Photo by Mark Andrew Thomas

 • Playing a leading role in relocating the Scripps Biomedical Research Institute campus from rural Palm Beach County to an infill site near existing roads and schools.

 • Playing an instrumental role in passage and continuation of Florida’s Sadowski Affordable Housing Act, a dedicated revenue source for housing for the most vulnerable populations.

 • Championing more than five dozen major administrative, appellate and Florida Supreme Court growth management legal cases with statewide significance.

 • Lobbying the Florida Legislature each year in support of sound planning.

 • Shaping key state legislation and public policy.

 Educating on smarter growth

-• Attracting close to 17,000 attendees to the Dr. John M. DeGrove Webinar Series, focusing on Florida-specific planning strategies to promote conservation and sustainable development.
+• Attracting more than 37,000 attendees to the Dr. John M. DeGrove Webinar Series, focusing on Florida-specific planning strategies to promote conservation and sustainable development.

 • Conducting educational workshops in communities across the state.